On this page

 New Zealand citizens who arrived in Australia before the age of 18 years and have not left Australia since are not required to provide this information.

-Further information is available on the citizenship website.
+More information about applying for Australian citizenship is available on the department’s website.

 Citizenship by birth—before 1 September 1994